Tiny Teff Grains Deliver Big on NutritionUpdated: April 28, 2017Gluten Free, Traditional Preparation of Grains

 According to the Whole Grains Council, teff is thought to have made its debut in the human diet around 4000 B.C. in what is today the country of Ethiopia.
 Ethiopians obtain approximately two-thirds of their dietary protein from teff.
 The ultra tiny grain, smaller even than a chia seed, is what Ethiopia’s famously competitive long distance runners credit for their energy and stamina.

-Teff a Nutritional Powerhouse
+Gluten Free Teff a Nutritional Powerhouse

-Teff’s biggest health benefit, however, may very well be in its unique type of starch.
+The biggest health benefit, however, may very well be in its unique type of starch.

 Teff is high in resistant starch, a special type of dietary fiber only recently getting much attention from the research community.
 Resistant starch benefits blood sugar management, weight control, and overall health of the large intestine.